Buoyy/SpigotUtilAPI/README.md

 # SpigotUtilAPI
-This is a utilities API which I made on my own to make my plugin development a bit easier It also contains some other stuff because I wanted to look cool.
+This is a utilities API which I made on my own to make my plugin development a bit easier.
+It also contains some other stuff because I wanted to look cool.

 ## What this API has: